Stradivarius winds flower unheard

 “She is caviling about your astuteness probably to hide from me misgivings she has about our new duty assignments with Captain Harris in Okinawa.”

 Agreement finalized their evening plans as a party of six.
-Fred returned to work and Ruth to console Beth upstairs.
-Marlene thoughtfully announced “I don’t want to absorb your afternoon with my visit to CLN party headquarters at Piazza Venezia, 12, in its attempt to meet, thank, and learn from Ivanoe Bonomi and to the Liberal Party headquarters at Via Frattina, 89, to inquire about Benedetto Croce this afternoon.”
+Fred returned to work and Ruth Ann to console Beth upstairs.
+Marlene thoughtfully announced “I don’t want to absorb your afternoon with my visit to CLN party headquarters at Lateran Palace in its attempt to meet, thank, and learn from Ivanoe Bonomi and to the Piazza Colonna Liberal Party headquarters to inquire about Benedetto Croce this afternoon.”

-“I have read Croce’s Manifesto of the Anti-Fascist Intellectuals.”
-Rosie sparked eagerly.
+“I have just finished reading Croce’s Manifesto of the Anti-Fascist Intellectuals.”
+Rosie sparked, eagerly anticipating her peek.

 Maria demurred, “Mom, you said they were friends.
 It sounds like an uncertain quest.”